Low Memorial Library: Other stories

 A sub-basement contained heating and ventilating apparatus, and a storage room.
 There are doors at each of the basement's four corners.
 When the Low Memorial Library was operating as a library, students generally used these doors to enter the building because they were convenient entrances from the campus grounds.
-The basement had cloak rooms, the office of superintendent of buildings and grounds, a sub-post office, a telegraph office, telephone booths.
+The basement had cloak rooms, the office of the superintendent of buildings and grounds, a sub-post office, a telegraph office, and telephone booths.
 It also contained a portion of the stacks, which could store 150,000 volumes.
 A separate stack room served the law library in the north wing, to which it was connected by stairs.

 The law library occupied the entire north wing, and the north side of the second story contained law collections.
 The east side had social sciences collections, with the Columbiana collection on the northeast corner and modern-language collections on the west side.
 The south wing, which is the top of the entrance vestibule, has only a balcony.
 The third-story balconies formerly held the open stacks, which were used by graduate students.
 The gallery stacks held 16,000 volumes.
 The third floor had history and philosophy collections, offices, workrooms, and 10 lecture halls.
 The layout of the second and third stories allowed different specialties to have seminar areas and private study rooms near the stacks corresponding to their subjects.